smussenden/fall19-data-journalism/in_class_assignments/class_01/readme.md

 4. Set up each working sheet as you learned in the first video.
 Do a four-corners check looking for missing values.
 Add a "record number" column to give each row a unique record number.
 Freeze the first row.
 Format the numbers nicely.

 5. Create a Google Doc called "In_Class_Assignment_01 YOUR NAME memo".
 Set the permissions to "anyone with the link can edit".
 Paste the questions below into this memo document.
+Also paste a link to your spreadsheet.

 ## Questions